devcimen/monetra-api/README.md

 10. **Filter and Export Expenses**
     - **Method**: `GET`
     - **Endpoint**: `/api/expenses/filter`
-    - **Description**: Filter expenses based on predefined or custom date ranges.
+    - **Description**: Filter expenses based on predefined, custom date ranges, or any attribute.
 The filtered results can also be exported to a CSV file.
     - **Query Parameters**:
       - `range`: Predefined ranges such as `past_week`, `past_month`, `last_3_months`.
       - `start_date`: Custom start date for filtering (e.g., `2025-01-01`).
       - `end_date`: Custom end date for filtering (e.g., `2025-01-31`).
+      - `category`: Filter expenses by category (e.g., `Food`, `Transport`).
+      - `description`: Filter expenses by partial or full description match.
+      - `min_amount`: Filter for expenses greater than or equal to a certain amount.
+      - `max_amount`: Filter for expenses less than or equal to a certain amount.
       - `export`: Optional.
 If set to `true`, the filtered data will be exported as a CSV file.
     - **Headers**:
       ```